cameronfarr/Project/README.md

 - Ella Goode
 - Garyah Fumbah

+## Project Instruction

+This is a project management course, and this group project is about how to manage software projects.
+Your group should develop a project management system which keeps track of other projects.
+For each of those projects, your system receives a list of functional and non-functional requirements (as input, in addition to owner's name, etc.) and allows the user to view the total expended hours by requirements analysis, designing, coding, testing, and project management.
+Your system should include the following set of functions.
+A. A General section that allows the input of the following information:
+1. A high level description of the software project
+2. The owner or the project manager name
+3. A list of project team members (which may vary as the project progresses)
+4. A list of risks and risk status
+B. Project Requirements
+1. Have a feature that allows the user to enter a list of functional and non-functional requirements for the software project
+C. Project Effort Monitoring and Tracking
+1. Have a feature that allows the user to enter (at a daily or weekly basis) the effort in number of person hours expended on Requirements Analysis, Designing, Coding, Testing, Project Management (by each of the earlier entered requirements)
+2. Have a feature that allows the user to view the total expended hours by requirements analysis, designing, coding, testing, project management (by each of the requirement entered).

 ## How to Run

 Open `HtmlPage.html` in a web browser.
 The project is a static HTML/CSS/JavaScript prototype and does not require a server, database, or installation step.